mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

       leave wait queue

     # If the Connection has not been established yet (TCP, TLS,
-    # handshake, compression, and auth), it must be before it is returned.
+    # handshake, compression, and auth), it must be established
+    # before it is returned.
     # This MUST NOT block other threads from acquiring connections.
     if connection state is "pending":
       try: